 2. Reduced Sleep Quality: The Elusive Rest

-Even if we manage to fall asleep, stress and anxiety can impact the quality of our sleep.
+Even if you manage to fall asleep, stress and anxiety can impact the quality of your sleep.

-These disruptions prevent us from reaching the deeper, more restorative stages of sleep, leaving us feeling fatigued and unrefreshed upon waking.
+These disruptions prevent you from reaching the deeper, more restorative stages of sleep, leaving you feeling fatigued and unrefreshed upon waking.

 Stress and anxiety can also lead to vivid dreams or nightmares, causing further disturbances and contributing to a lack of rejuvenating rest.